maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 f1_score(y_pred, y_test)
 ```

-The resulting f1 score is : `0.066`, which is low.
-The accuracy is close to 86%, since our model tends to predict too often that the song is systematically not a hit.
+The resulting f1 score is: `0.066`, which is low.
+The accuracy is close to 86% since our model tends to predict too often that the song is systematically not a hit.
 There is room for better data and better models.

 # Data Enrichment through Spotify

-Where could we get data from ?
+Where could we get data from?
 Well, popular music services like Spotify provide cool APIs that gather a lot of information on artists, albums and tracks.
 Using external APIs can sometimes be cumbersome.
-Hopefully, there is a great package called [Spotipy](https://spotipy.readthedocs.io/en/latest/#) that does most of the work for us !
+Hopefully, there is a great package called [Spotipy](https://spotipy.readthedocs.io/en/latest/#) that does most of the work for us!

 Spotipy is available on [Github](https://github.com/plamere/spotipy).
 If you follow the instructions, you will simply have to :
-- Install the pakcage via PyPI
+- Install the package via PyPI
 - Create a project from the developer's console of Spotify
 - Write down your redirect URI and TokenID
 - Configure the URI and token in the util file of the package
-- and that's it !
+- and that's it!

 It's pretty well explained on the setup page of Spotipy, so let's move on to the data enrichment.
 When using Spotipy for the first time, you are required to validate the redirect URI (I have used '`http://localhost/`)`.